HarujiBurke/PokemonInGo/README.md

+Accutally, I change it into pokemon for fun

 # Implementing CRUD in GoLang REST API with Mux & GORM

 ![CRUD in GoLang REST API with Mux & GORM](https://codewithmukesh.com/wp-content/uploads/2022/03/CRUD-in-Golang-REST-API-with-Mux-GORM-Simple-Guide.png)